rbadillap/kotal-documentation/docs/ethereum/reference/node.md

 `graphqlPort` GraphQL server listening port.

 The default value `8547` will be used if the graphQL server is enabled `graphql: true`.

-## graphqlHost

-`graphqlHost` is the GraphQL server host address.

-Default value `0.0.0.0` will be used if graphQL server is enabled `graphql: true`.

 ## hosts